Social Work (BSW)

 - 6

-Students completing the BSW in Social Work may pursue the standard BSW track or a a specialized track in Alcohol and Drug Counseling.
+Students completing the BSW in Social Work may pursue the standard BSW track or a specialized track in Alcohol and Drug Counseling.
 Once accepted into the BSW Upper Division Alcohol and Drug Counseling Track, the following courses will be completed:

 Practicum: Students are required to complete their practicum in a substance abuse setting.
 This placement will be within a setting where a substantial portion of the focus is identification, intervention, or case management of clients who are alcohol and or drug dependent.
 Wherever possible, students in practicum settings will receive supervision by a CADC with two years' experience.